ahmedmkamal313/alx-higher_level_programming/0x00-python-hello_world/README.md

      #YOUR CODE GOES HERE.
 PLEASE REMOVE THIS LINE
      print(str)
     ```
-  - not allowed to use any loops or conditional statements
+  - not allowed to use any loops or conditional statements.
-  - program should be exactly 5 lines long
+  - program should be exactly 5 lines long.
-  - not allowed to create new variables
+  - not allowed to create new variables.
-  - not allowed to use string literals
+  - not allowed to use string literals.

+- **9-easter_egg.py:**
+  - Write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.
+    - script should be maximum 98 characters long.
+    - check with `wc -m 9-easter_egg.py`